rahmanrafi32/AI-Lab-Project/README.md

 # Installation

-(run those in command prompt/cmt/terminal) For the robot to listen to our voice/speech **pip install speechRecognition**
+run those in command prompt/cmt/terminal

+For the robot to listen to our voice/speech **pip install speechRecognition** and ** pip install pyaudio**

 To speak out, or text to speech **pip install pyttsx3**